sahil07codac/python-panda/README.md

 # python-panda

 Python Pandas – my very own Jupyter Notebook! 🐍🐼📓
-I've been on this incredible learning journey, and I wanted to make sure I capture every "Aha!" moment along the way.
+I've been on this incredible learning journey, and I wanted to make sure I capture every "supercool!" moment along the way.
 So, I put together this Pandas learning notebook – a collection of my trials, triumphs, and everything in between! 🚀

 From the very beginning of installing Pandas to creating magic with DataFrames, I've got you covered! 🚀 Here's a peek into the awesomeness: